north-road/slyr/docs/src/user_guide/tools.md

 |---------------|---------------|
 | **ESRI** .lyr | **QGIS** .qlr |

-Converts an ESRI LYR file to a QGIS QLR file.
+This algorithm directly converts an ESRI LYR file to the corresponding QGIS QLR file.
+QLR files are a direct QGIS equivalent of ESRI LYR files, storing both a layer’s source and symbology.

 1. In the **QGIS** `Processing Toolbox`, click on `SLYR` ▶️ `LYR Datasets` ▶️ `Convert LYR to QLR`.